ods94065/challenge-six/README.md

   not considered as bad in terms of style as multiple-statement one-liner functions tend to be in procedural programming languages.
-* I also didn't take into account that Lisp parentheses are used to close of code blocks instead of keywords &ndash; This decreases the Lisp word count, but tends to increase the number of characters since there are a lot of parentheses (see below).
+* I also didn't take into account that Lisp parentheses are used to close of code blocks instead of keywords.
+This decreases the Lisp word count, but tends to increase the number of characters since there are a lot of parentheses (see below).
 Depending on how you look at it, this could be considered a distraction from the